Tubular Breasts Correction in Shreveport and Monroe, LA

 The shape, size, and symmetry of a woman’s breasts play a large and unique role in her sense of confidence.
 Any discrepancy of the breasts is often noticed relatively soon after it may appear.
 Tubular breasts become apparent in the earliest stages of puberty.
 Because this is the time when women begin to pay the most attention to their bodies, a tubular breast deformity is something that is generally very obvious.
 It also often has a lasting effect on their psychological well-being and sexuality.
 Luckily, this deformity of the breast can be fixed through a tubular breast correction.

 At The Plastic Surgery Center, we are passionate about helping individuals achieve their ideal body image.
 Under board-certified plastic surgeon Forrest Wall, we offer surgical solutions to improve the shape, contour, and size of your breasts.
-If you believe you have a tubular breast deformity and seek to correct it, we offer free consultations to discuss your options and desired results.
+If you believe you have a tubular breast deformity and seek to correct it, we offer initial consultations to discuss your options and desired results.
 Leave it to our team to provide the breathtaking results you’ve always wanted.

 What are tubular breasts?

 Tubular breasts, or tuberous breasts, are characterized in this way because of their shape.
 Though the symptoms can vary, tubular breasts tend to be more cone-like in shape as opposed to a natural, rounded shape.
 This often creates a vast asymmetry of the breasts, especially if only one is affected by the condition.